DYu24/TelloPilot/README.md

 * Controlling the drone with a keyboard
 * Face detection using computer vision
+* Face tracking to keep the main subject in frame

 ## Setup
 This project was implemented and run on a Windows machine.
 To setup the project: